 If you are looking for the most direct option: As we had just gotten off a long transatlantic flight, we were lazy and tired and chose to take a taxi.
 You will find plenty of taxis lined up right outside as you leave the airport terminal, so hailing one should be fairly easy.
 The trip into city center took about 30 minutes and cost about €30.

 If your flights arrive or leave at odd hours: The only service that runs 24 hours is the Aircoach bus.
-There are a few Aircoach routes, but if you’re only spending 1 day in Dublin, chances are you should take the 700 line, which is the main line which makes stops in the city center.
+There are a few Aircoach routes, but you will likely take the 700 line, which is the main line which makes stops in the city center.

 You can catch the Aircoach outside of both terminals.
 Fares are €7 for one-way and €12 for return.
 More information is available here.

-Dublin’s city center is relatively compact, with most of its major attractions within a mile of each other.
-This means that you can easily explore Dublin in 1 day, and you can easily get to most points of interest just by walking to them.
+Walking: Dublin’s city center is relatively compact, with most of its major attractions within a mile of each other.
+This means that you can easily explore Dublin in one day mostly on foot.

 Eat an Irish Breakfast